AthematicsOnline/AthematicsOnline/README.md

 ##Athematics

 ## 🚀 About Me
 Hello!
-I'm Athematics, a passionate cybersecurity analyst and educator.
+I'm Athematics, a passionate cybersecurity analyst and Tech educator.
 I specialize in cloud security, ethical hacking, and teaching the next generation of tech enthusiasts.
 I enjoy solving complex security challenges and deploying scalable solutions in cloud environments like AWS and Kubernetes.

 ## Skills & Expertise
 - 🔐 Cybersecurity & Ethical Hacking (Nmap, Wireshark, Linux, Wazuh, etc.)